 You see terahertz signals don’t fair too well in our atmosphere that’s got a whole bunch of water floating around in it.
 Terahertz waves are completely blocked by water or metal and their effective range in air is about 10 meters which means it won’t be making waves (ha!) as your next cellphone frequency.
 That range is still within the realms of home wireless communications though so its entirely possible that it will find its way into WiFi access points or ad-hoc communications networks sometime in the future.
 It’s even more plausible given the size of the chips that they’re already producing.

 Some of the more exciting applications are in medical imagery as terahertz waves can penetrate through the skin and into the fatty tissue layers below before being reflected back by more water-logged layers.
 This can then be used to accurately image and measure the density of lesions on the skin providing a painless and non-invasive way to determine if they’re cancerous.
-They’re apparently quite good for dentistry as well being able to provide 3D models with a much higher resolution than current dental x-ray technology.
+According to LA Dental Town they’re apparently quite good for dentistry as well being able to provide 3D models with a much higher resolution than current dental x-ray technology.

 This might not be the most impressive or game changing technology around but its certainly up there in terms of potential for enabling applications of terahertz technology that weren’t possible before.
 Including things like this in smart phones could open up a whole host of interesting products and services.
 The big boost in wireless connection speeds for WiFi networks would also be a welcome addition as it’s still something of a poor cousin of the trusty CAT5/6 cable.